ctnava/rxtechnotes/4_access_to_drugs.md

 - **Product Selection Code (Optional)**: Whether or not the medication is specified to be dispensed as written
 - **Prescriber Signature**: required on all prescriptions

+⚠️ ALWAYS for allergies, medications the patient is taking, & if there were any changes to insurance.

 If the prescription or order is for a controlled substance, technicians must verify the DEA number (typically automatic) and calculate the Days Supply for billing purposes.

 > ⚠️ Always consult with the pharmacist for DUR alerts!